Intro to Alzheimer’s: ALZ 101

 Caregiver Education Series

 Join us for this four part series, providing hands-on techniques for daily care of a person with dementia.
 Taught by veteran Memory Care director Steve Catoe, these classes will feature methods pioneered by dementia care experts Teepa Snow and Naomi Feil.
-The classes will be held at our chapter office from Noon-2pm.
+The classes will be held at Orchard Park of Kyle from 11-1pm.

 - Compare/contrast “normal” aging vs. “not normal” aging related to various cognitive functions